Central Garden & Pet (NASDAQ:CENT) Releases FY 2022 Earnings Guidance

 Central Garden & Pet (NASDAQ:CENT – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
-The company provided earnings per share (EPS) guidance of $3.10- for the period, compared to the consensus estimate of $3.10.
+The company provided earnings per share guidance of $3.10- for the period, compared to the consensus earnings per share estimate of $3.10.
 The company issued revenue guidance of -.

-Central Garden & Pet (NASDAQ:CENT – Get Rating) last issued its quarterly earnings data on Wednesday, May 4th.
-The company reported $1.27 earnings per share for the quarter, beating analysts’ consensus estimates of $1.18 by $0.09.
-The firm had revenue of $954.37 million during the quarter, compared to analyst estimates of $935.14 million.
-Central Garden & Pet had a return on equity of 12.18% and a net margin of 4.48%.
-On average, equities analysts anticipate that Central Garden & Pet will post 3.14 earnings per share for the current year.
+Separately, Truist Financial dropped their target price on Central Garden & Pet from $65.00 to $60.00 in a report on Tuesday, March 22nd.

-In other news, insider John D. Walker III sold 2,000 shares of the firm’s stock in a transaction dated Thursday, February 24th.
-The stock was sold at an average price of $42.26, for a total transaction of $84,520.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Company insiders own 8.80% of the company’s stock.
+In related news, insider John D. Walker III sold 2,000 shares of the firm’s stock in a transaction that occurred on Thursday, February 24th.
+The shares were sold at an average price of $42.26, for a total value of $84,520.00.
+The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+8.80% of the stock is owned by company insiders.

-Institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
-Advisor Group Holdings Inc. grew its position in Central Garden & Pet by 43.5% in the first quarter.
-Advisor Group Holdings Inc. now owns 2,176 shares of the company’s stock worth $96,000 after acquiring an additional 660 shares in the last quarter.
-Canada Pension Plan Investment Board purchased a new position in Central Garden & Pet in the fourth quarter worth about $211,000.
-Credit Suisse AG grew its position in Central Garden & Pet by 4.0% in the fourth quarter.
-Credit Suisse AG now owns 8,371 shares of the company’s stock worth $441,000 after acquiring an additional 323 shares in the last quarter.
-BNP Paribas Arbitrage SA grew its position in Central Garden & Pet by 145.2% in the third quarter.
-BNP Paribas Arbitrage SA now owns 10,505 shares of the company’s stock worth $504,000 after acquiring an additional 6,221 shares in the last quarter.
-Finally, Zacks Investment Management purchased a new position in Central Garden & Pet in the fourth quarter worth about $591,000.
-Institutional investors own 18.59% of the company’s stock.
+Hedge funds have recently bought and sold shares of the stock.
+Captrust Financial Advisors grew its position in shares of Central Garden & Pet by 41.4% in the 1st quarter.
+Captrust Financial Advisors now owns 959 shares of the company’s stock valued at $42,000 after buying an additional 281 shares during the last quarter.
+Advisor Group Holdings Inc. grew its holdings in shares of Central Garden & Pet by 43.5% during the first quarter.
+Advisor Group Holdings Inc. now owns 2,176 shares of the company’s stock worth $96,000 after purchasing an additional 660 shares during the last quarter.
+MetLife Investment Management LLC increased its position in shares of Central Garden & Pet by 6.4% during the first quarter.
+MetLife Investment Management LLC now owns 4,731 shares of the company’s stock worth $208,000 after purchasing an additional 285 shares in the last quarter.
+Canada Pension Plan Investment Board acquired a new stake in shares of Central Garden & Pet during the fourth quarter worth about $211,000.
+Finally, Commonwealth of Pennsylvania Public School Empls Retrmt SYS lifted its holdings in shares of Central Garden & Pet by 18.8% in the 1st quarter.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 6,548 shares of the company’s stock valued at $288,000 after purchasing an additional 1,037 shares during the last quarter.
+Hedge funds and other institutional investors own 18.59% of the company’s stock.

 Central Garden & Pet Company Profile (Get Rating)